NatureServe-Canada/EBARTools/resources/Readme.txt

 - The absence of data in any geographic areas does not necessarily mean that a species is not present.
 - An ecoshape with a presence value does not necessarily mean that a species is present throughout the entire geographic area.

 Multiple species citation: NatureServe Canada.
-2020.
+2023.
 Ecosystem-based Automated Range (EBAR).
 Ottawa, Canada.
 Retrieved on [insert date] from [insert url]
 Single species citation: NatureServe Canada.
-2020. [insert species name] Ecosystem-based Automated Range (EBAR).
+2023.
+Ecosystem-based Automated Range (EBAR) for [insert species name, version, stage, and scope].
 Ottawa, Canada.
 Retrieved on [insert date] from [insert url]